-There are many important things to consider as you set your wedding date.
-This guide on how to choose your wedding date walks you through 7 important questions that you need answer together as a couple as you move forward with selecting your wedding date.
+There are many important things to consider as you set a wedding date.
+This guide on how to choose a wedding date walks you through 7 important questions that you need answer together as a couple as you move forward with choosing your wedding date.

-Below is a list of questions to ask yourselves as you start narrowing your options and and help answer your question of how to choose your wedding date.
+Below is a list of 7 questions to ask yourselves as you start narrowing your options and help answer the big question of how to choose a wedding date.

 1. How long do you want your engagement to be?

 There are some people that will be engaged for years (and that’s ok too).
-This is totally up to you.
+The length of your engagement is totally up to you.

 2. Is there a specific season that you would like to get married in?